Size: 2.4 Linear feet

-Summary: Avis Berman research material on art and artists consists of interviews conducted by Berman and scattered correspondence in preparation for various books, articles and exhibitions.
-Subjects include Romare Bearden, Adelyn Breeskin, Chaim Gross, Jacob Lawrence, Reuben Nakian, and Helen Farr Sloan regarding John Sloan.
+Summary: Avis Berman research material on art and artists measures 2.4 linear feet and dates from 1976-1994.
+Included are interviews conducted by Berman, correspondence, printed material, and drafts of writing for articles and essays published by Berman in preparation for various books, articles and exhibitions, magazines and museum and gallery catalog essays.
+Subjects include Romare Bearden, Adelyn Breeskin, Howard Chandler Christy, Chaim Gross, Geoffrey Holder and Carmen de Lavallade, Jacob Lawrence, Marisol, Mary Miss, Reuben Nakian, Maxfield Parrish, Helen Farr Sloan, John Sloan, Raphael Soyer, and others.

 Avis Berman (1949- ) is a writer, curator, and historian of American art, architecture and culture based in New York, N.Y.
 She holds a bachelor's degree from Bucknell University and an master's degree from Rutgers Univerisy, both in English literature.
 She is the author of numerous books including Rebels on Eighth Street: Juliana Force and the Whitney Museum of American Art ; James McNeill Whistler ; and Edward Hopper's New York .
 She was also co-author and editor of Katharine Kuh's memoir, My Love Affair with Modern Art: Behind the Scenes with a Legendary Curator .

 The collection was donated incrementally by Avis Berman 1981-1993 and 2021.

 Also in the Archives are the Avis Berman research material on Katharine Kuh, 1939-2006, research material on Julianna Force, circa 1930-2020, research material on Elie Nadelman, 2001, and an interview of Reuben Nakian conducted by Berman for the Archives Oral History Program, June 1981.